Radio-frequency identification: Access control

 RFID tags are widely used in identification badges, replacing earlier magnetic stripe cards.
+Older systems use proprietary protocols at a low frequency.
+Newer ones tend to use the MIFARE smart card protocol.
 These badges need only be held within a certain distance of the reader to authenticate the holder.
 Tags can also be placed on vehicles, which can be read at a distance, to allow entrance to controlled areas without having to stop the vehicle and present a card or enter an access code.

 Advertising

 In 2010, Vail Resorts began using UHF Passive RFID tags in ski passes.

 Automotive brands have adopted RFID for social media product placement more quickly than other industries.
-Mercedes was an early adopter in 2011 at the PGA Golf Championships, and by the 2013 Geneva Motor Show many of the larger brands were using RFID for social media marketing.
+Mercedes was an early adopter in 2011 at the PGA Golf Championships, and a Hyundai stand in the 2013 Geneva Motor Show uses RFID for streamlining social activation marketing.

 Promotion tracking

 To prevent retailers diverting products, manufacturers are exploring the use of RFID tags on promoted merchandise so that they can track exactly which product has sold through the supply chain at fully discounted prices.